ORNL/intersect-architecture/terms.rst

       Proportional-integral-derivative

    PU
       A system's planned uptime or service delivery time.

+   RAID
+      Redundant array of independent disks

    REST
       REpresentational State Transfer (REST) is an architectural